PiedWeb/SeoPocketCrawler/README.md

         crawl.
 Other args will not be listen.

     --restart -r
-        [FLAG] Permit to restart a previous crawl.
+        Permit to restart a previous crawl.
+Values 1 = fresh restart, 2 = restart from cache

 ```